AlexisFex/AlexisFex.github.io/Rise-of-Mortals-Player-Handbook.md

 A wave of anti-magic engulfs everything within **40 meters** of you: all spells affecting any creature, object or space in that radius are immediately dispelled.

-##### Lesser anti magic

-*Beginner · 5 mana · 2 moves · instant*

-You try to untangle the essence of a spell still affecting a creature or area within 1 meter of you.
-Roll a **casting check** against the spell's test score (beginner 1, advanced 2, master 3, legendary 4).
-On a success, the spell's maximum duration is **cut in half** — and if more than half has already passed, it is dispelled outright.

 ### Offense magic

 #### Elemental magic spells

-##### Avalanche

-*Advanced · 8 mana · 5 moves · instant*

-You conjure snow and ice and launch them in a line starting from your space — 9 meters wide, 4 meters high, 20 meters long.
-Each creature in the line makes a speed or power resist check, taking **7 frost damage**.

 ##### Breath of flames